1 Week NORTHERN Albania Itinerary for Hikers

 On day 7 of this 1 week north Albania itinerary, you’ll make your way back to Shkoder via another mini bus which will pick you up early in the morning near the centre of the village.
 On the return journey you’ll have to endure windy, steep roads which may be difficult for those with motion sickness.

-You’ll arrive back in Shkoder by latest midday which should give you enough time to get back to Tirana the same day.
-I wouldn’t plan to fly out the same day as the buses are unreliable.
+You’ll arrive back in Shkoder by latest midday which should give you enough time to explore the city or take another bus back to Tirana the same day.
+If you plan to continue travelling you can find more of my Albania guides here.
+If you plan to leave directly after from Tirana, I would not recommend flying out the same day as bus routes/times can be unreliable.

 And that concludes this 1 week northern Albania itinerary.
 Enjoy!